scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 ```

 ## Complex Passages
 It is often difficult to identify the core argument in a complex passage.
-You need to recognize which statements are part of that argument, but also which statements are not part of that argument.
+You need to recognize which statements are parts of that argument, but also which statements are not parts of that argument.
 These other statements may serve some other role such as providing important background information, or explaining a premise, or explaining the consequences of accepting the conclusion, and so on.
 Try the following exercise before checking the answer key:

 ### Exercise 5: